“Competition is a sin.”

 One of the greatest monopoly stories in US history is the American railroad.
 During the 19th and 20th centuries, railroad barons quickly established a distribution network that revolutionized transportation.
 The railroad operators monopolized the transport of goods and services, passing along high rents to the American consumer, reaping enormous profits along the way.

 Today’s railroad monopoly is the banking system.
 Leveraging their distribution networks to sell proprietary financial services, banks reap tremendous profits, usually at the expense of their clients.
 In a competitive market, poor client outcomes would force banks to change their behavior.
 And at the margin, firms such as Vanguard, Interactive Brokers, and a flood of fee-only independent advisors, have chipped away at the banks’ “railroad.”
 However, banks, and their powerful distribution capabilities, have managed to limit the competition’s advance.
 They continue to push high-fee, tax-inefficient, opaque, non-client-friendly products into the financial services marketplace.
-Competition is certainly changing the market for the better, but there is an overwhelming majority of investors that remain unaware of a bank’s conflict of interests and their expensive consequences.
+Competition is certainly changing the market for the better, but there is an overwhelming majority of investors that remain unaware of a bank’s conflict of interests and its expensive consequences.

 We believe transparency and illumination of bank economics will help consumers make better decisions.
 In this essay, we dive into the economics of bank distribution and why their “railroad” often leads to poor client outcomes.
 Our hope: readers become more informed, more confident, and most importantly, stand up to their financial service providers and ask them the tough questions.
 Specifically: force them to detail how–and why–they get paid.